isfttr/LucasAguiar.xyz/content/en/_index.md

 ## Articles

-I have some [articles](post/) on the topics of intellectual property and innovation
+I have some [articles](post/) on the topics of intellectual property and innovation.

 ## Projects